Skip links

 Exam & Quiz information

 Multiple Choice Questions (MCQs) are used to evaluate students who successfully complete the OSHA 10-Hour Construction Industry.
-Candidates who receive at least 70% are deemed to have passed and will be certified.
-If the contestant does not receive the required marks, they must retake the test in order to pass and receive certification.
+Candidates who receive at least 70% are deemed to have passed.
+If the contestant does not receive the required marks, they must retake the test in order to pass and complete the course.

-The OSHA 10 course must be completed within six months of the date of course enrollment.
+The OSHA 10 course must be completed within six months of the date you start the course.
 Your account expires after six months, at which point you must repurchase the course.

-Upon satisfactory completion of the course, a provisional printable certificate is available right away.
-Within two weeks, successful students get a DOL card or OSHA 10-Hour construction certificate completion wallet card.
+Upon satisfactory completion of the course, a printable certificate of completion is emailed right away.
+Within six to eight weeks, successful students get a DOL card.

-Invest in an Accomplished Career by Completing OSHA 10 Construction Training at a Discounted Price!
+Invest in an Accomplished Career by Completing OSHA 10-Hour Construction Training at a Discounted Price!

 Take the First Step Towards Safety